bruce-hill/tomo/docs/text.md

 ---

 ### `lines`
-Splits the text into an array of lines of text, preserving blank lines, ignoring trailing newlines, and handling `\r\n` the same as `\n`.
+Splits the text into an list of lines of text, preserving blank lines, ignoring trailing newlines, and handling `\r\n` the same as `\n`.

 ```tomo